Deep Clustering for Data Cleaning and Integration: Schema Inference

 Pre-trained embeddings have been used widely for data integration tasks ~\cite{DBLP:journals/pvldb/EbraheemTJOT18}.
 They fall into two specific categories: sentence-based and word based.
 Sentence-based embeddings directly map a sequence of tokens into a single dense vector.
 In contrast, word-based embeddings encode each token separately, and then perform an aggregation function to derive a single vector.
 Pre-trained embeddings are trained on large corpora and tend to have broader vocabulary coverage.
 Considering this, we choose two pre-trained embeddings (one word-based, FastText~\cite{DBLP:conf/lrec/GraveBGJM18}, and one sentence-based, SBERT ~\cite{Reimers_2019}) to perform schema inference with schema-level evidence.
-The schema-level information includes only table headers; each table is represented by a string (combination of attributes).
-Nevertheless, pre-trained embeddings have disadvantages when tackling large databases, especially with instance level data: for example, involving custom vocabulary, semantic relationships between header and body, and numerical data distributions in different columns ~\cite{DBLP:conf/sigmod/CappuzzoPT20}.
+When carrying out schema inference, the schema-level information includes only table headers; each table is represented by a string (combination of attribute names).
+Nevertheless, pre-trained embeddings have disadvantages when tackling large databases, especially with instance level data, e.g., where there is specialised vocabulary, or numerical data distributions ~\cite{DBLP:conf/sigmod/CappuzzoPT20}.
 To produce embeddings with Schema$+$instance-level data, tabular transformers have been a mainstream option in the deep learning community ~\cite{DBLP:journals/pvldb/BadaroP22}.
 Several tabular transformers are proposed in the literature to handle noisy and incomplete data (e.g., ~\cite{DBLP:journals/corr/abs-2012-06678,DBLP:conf/aaai/ArikP21,DBLP:journals/corr/abs-2106-01342,DBLP:conf/nips/GorishniyRKB21}).